 “There is huge socio-economic and environmental pressure resulting in increased tension between refugees and the host community,” he said.
 “The tensions will continue to increase unless the host communities are supported well.
 It’s a difficult situation for all.”

-5. There’s no end in sight
+5. A developing crisis in Myanmar leaves no end in sight

-“The Rohingya people don’t believe the situation in Myanmar is currently conducive to repatriation.
-It would be very difficult for people to go back to Myanmar unless the situation improves there,” adds Musha.
+Most refugee crises end with an eventual repatriation.
+However, the path to this in the case of the Rohingya crisis is unclear.
+“The Rohingya people don’t believe the situation in Myanmar is currently conducive to repatriation,” added Musha.
+“It would be very difficult for people to go back to Myanmar unless the situation improves there.”

 Last year alone, our work included: